Elvis Andrus Player Props: White Sox vs. Guardians

 Elvis Andrus At The Plate

-- Andrus has eight doubles, a triple, two home runs and 21 walks while batting .211.
+- Andrus is batting .204 with eight doubles, a triple, two home runs and 21 walks.

-- In 68 games played this year, he has gone deep in only two of them.
+- In 71 games played this year, he has homered in just two of them.

-- Andrus has driven home a run in 11 games this year (16.2%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on two occasions..
+- In 11 games this year (15.5%), Andrus has picked up an RBI, and in seven of those games (9.9%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 15 games this season (22.1%), including multiple runs in five games.
+- He has scored in 21.1% of his games this year, with more than one run scored in 7.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.